 Amy Z. Martino, MD, completed her glaucoma fellowship at the world-renowned Bascom Palmer Eye Institute of the University of Miami Health System and School of Medicine, the #1 eye hospital and vision research center in the country.

-She attended college at the University of North Carolina at Chapel Hill where she graduated summa cum laude with a Bachelor’s of Science in Biology and a minor in Chemistry.
-During college, she was selected to Phi Beta Kappa, the nation’s oldest and most prestigious academic honor society.
+She attended college at the University of North Carolina at Chapel Hill where she graduated summa cum laude with a Bachelor of Science in Biology and a minor in Chemistry.
+During college, she was elected to Phi Beta Kappa, the nation’s oldest and most prestigious academic honor society.
 She then completed medical school at the University of South Florida where she was elected to the national honor medical society, Alpha Omega Alpha.
 She continued at the University of South Florida for both her Internship training in pediatrics and her Residency training in ophthalmology.

 She was the first doctor in Hillsborough County to implant the Hydrus microstent for glaucoma and one of the first surgeons in Florida selected to implant the glaucoma iStent® device, the world’s smallest medical implant.
 Her surgical talents include glaucoma lasers and specialized glaucoma surgeries (such as trabeculectomies and glaucoma drainage devices).